 DAY 4 – Hollywood Murals, GG’s Restaurant & Glass Blowing

-This morning we are sadly leaving the W Hotel in Fort Lauderdale to explore the Hollywood area, where we will be staying at the Margaritaville Beach Resort.
-If the W Hotel was all straight lines and gleamingly white interiors Margaritaville is the polar opposite.
+This morning we are sadly leaving W Fort Lauderdale to explore the Hollywood area, where we will be staying at the Margaritaville Beach Resort.
+If the W was all straight lines and gleamingly white interiors Margaritaville is the polar opposite.

 As soon as you walk in you are greeted by a giant blue flip flop in the hotel lobby, which is a reference to the song Margaritaville, that the hotel is based upon.
 With multiple restaurants, scheduled activities and even a surf simulator on the hotel grounds, I would highly recommend this hotel for families.